Data sourced from SAM.gov, USAspending, FPDS, Grants.gov. 110+ supplementary federal data feeds. View methodology →

 Women must hold the highest officer position (CEO, President, or equivalent) and manage the day-to-day business operations.
 Women must make long-term strategic decisions for the business, control financial decisions including access to business bank accounts, and have the authority to hire and fire personnel.
 Non-women officers, partners, or board members cannot have authority that overrides or limits the women owners' management control.

 The firm must qualify as small under SBA size standards for the NAICS code assigned to the contract being pursued.
 Size status includes consideration of affiliates — businesses connected through common ownership, management, or contractual relationships.
+The NAICS codes guide covers how primary-vs-secondary NAICS selection interacts with size standards and which codes are typically eligible for WOSB set-asides.

 Each woman claiming ownership for WOSB eligibility must be a U.S. citizen.
 Permanent residents (green card holders) do not qualify for WOSB ownership purposes.
 The citizenship requirement applies to each individual woman whose ownership is counted toward the 51% threshold.